postmanlabs/galaxy-workshop/README.md

 * Sending requests
 * Using workspaces and collaborating
+* Creating collections
-* Creating and importing templates
+* Importing templates
 * Authorizing requests
 * Running request collections
 * Using variables in Postman